Yash-Mehtaa/campuscashflow/README.md

   + (IncomeFromTransactions − ExpensesFromTransactions)

-Amounts:
+Amounts

 Positive = income
 Negative = expense

-Frequency conversion to monthly:
+Frequency conversion to monthly
 Yearly ÷ 12
 Monthly × 1
 Weekly × 52 ÷ 12
 Biweekly × 26 ÷ 12
 Daily × 365 ÷ 12

 🛠️ Troubleshooting

-If you see an error about JavaFX modules, always run the app via Gradle (./gradlew :app:run).
+If you see an error about JavaFX modules, always run via Gradle: ./gradlew :app:run.

 If you get a schema error about “transaction”, make sure your schema.sql uses the tx table name.

-If the dashboard number doesn’t refresh, check that AppBus.notifyDataChanged() is being called after edits.
+If the dashboard number doesn’t refresh, check that AppBus.notifyDataChanged() is called after edits.

 🧱 Tech Stack

 Java 21 • JavaFX • SQLite (sqlite-jdbc) • Gradle

 🗺️ Roadmap